-The other technical provisions' (miscellaneous technical provisions on the HGB balance sheet) primarily consist of the equalization provision (€108,229 thousand).
+The other technical provisions1 (miscellaneous technical provisions on the HGB balance sheet) primarily consist of the equalization provision of €125,471 thousand (December 31, 2023: €108,229 thousand).
 The equalization provision for direct insurance business and inward reinsurance business is recognized under HGB as additional actuarial reserves that can be used to offset fluctuations in the course of business.
 The calculation is carried out separately for the direct insurance business and for the inward reinsurance business, in each case broken down by class of insurance.
 These provisions are valued in accordance with the German Regulation on the Accounting of Insurance Undertakings (RechVersV).